gabrielmedel/List-it/README.md

 `npm run test`

-Run all tests of the `App.test.tsx` file
+Run all tests of the `App.test.tsx` file.